AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 ```

 Now that the questions are embedded, we can insert them into the Qdrant database.
 However, unlike the previous blog, this time we
-are trying to minimize the size of the code and the dependencies so that we can reduce the size of the Docker image.
+are trying to minimize the size of the code and the dependencies to reduce the size of the Docker image.

 That's why we will save the questions and answers in the database next to the question embeddings.
 This way, we can retrieve the question and the answer together without needing to load the dataset like we did in the previous blog.